Azure-Samples/smartbulkcopy/README.md

 SET (SYSTEM_VERSIONING = ON (HISTORY_TABLE = <schema>.<history_table>));
 ```

-If you prefer to handle this process manually, of if Smart Bulk Copy was stopped via Ctrl-C while copying the table, you may need to manually re-enable the temporal support.
+If you prefer to handle this process manually, or if Smart Bulk Copy was stopped via a double `Ctrl-C` while copying the table, you may need to manually re-enable the temporal support.
 In any case, please read the following links:

 [Alter non-temporal table to be a system-versioned temporal table](https://docs.microsoft.com/en-us/sql/relational-databases/tables/creating-a-system-versioned-temporal-table?view=sql-server-ver15#alter-non-temporal-table-to-be-a-system-versioned-temporal-table)

 ### Azure SQL / SQL Server Special Data Types support

-In Azure SQL / SQL Server you can use HiearchyId, Geography and Geometry....TDB
+In Azure SQL / SQL Server you can use `HiearchyId`, `Geography` and `Geometry` data types.
+Those data types are a bit special since they are implemented as SQLCLR data types, residing in the Microsoft.SqlServer.Types assembly.
+Those types are 100% compatible with the System.Data.SqlClient library, [which is being replaced by](https://devblogs.microsoft.com/dotnet/introducing-the-new-microsoftdatasqlclient/) the new Microsoft.Data.SqlClient, that supports also .NET Core.

+Smart Bulk Copy has been lately updated to use the latest version of Microsoft.Data.SqlClient - 2.0.1 at time of writing - which add support for the ORDER hint in Bulk Load, but that unfortunately completely [brake support to Microsoft.SqlServer.Types](https://github.com/dotnet/SqlClient/issues/30).

+Luckily, for doing a Bulk Load, the only thing really needed to move data stored in those columns around is the ability to Serialize and De-Serialize binary data, via the [IBinarySerialize](https://docs.microsoft.com/en-us/dotnet/api/microsoft.sqlserver.server.ibinaryserialize) interface which is already available in [Microsoft.Data.SqlClient.Server](https://github.com/dotnet/SqlClient/blob/0d4c9bb3d55e096a0f3196565b2c786a9125aaf8/src/Microsoft.Data.SqlClient/netcore/ref/Microsoft.Data.SqlClient.cs#L1500).

+This means it is possible to create a "fake" implementation on the above types, that only focus on serialization and de-serialization, just to allow Bulk Load to work.
+Thanks to Assembly redirection, every time a methods tries to access Microsoft.SqlServer.Types it can be redirected to the custom-made implementation, so that everything can the BulkCopy object cal work without errors.

+From version 1.9.1 of Smart Bulk Copy, this has been done.
+You can see the implementation of the faked types in the `hack/` folder.
+Please DO NOT USE THAT ASSEMBLY IN ANY OTHER PROJECTS, otherwise it is very likely that you'll get errors.
+I have extensively tested the implementation, but is really an hack, so do a random check of your data once it has move to the destination table, just as an additional precaution.

 ### I would change the code here and there, can I?

-Sure feel free to contribute!
+Sure, feel free to contribute!
 I created this tool just with the goal to get the job done in the easiest way possible.
-Code can be largely improved even, if I tried to apply some of the best practices, but when I had to make some choice I chose simplicity over everything else.
+I tried to apply some of the well-known best practices, but in general I've followed the KISS principle by favoring simplicity over everything else.

 ## Tests